What is full coverage car insurance?

 - While there is no standard full coverage auto insurance definition, these policies typically include collision and comprehensive coverage.

-- Full coverage auto insurance costs $100.30 per month or $1,203 annually on average.
+- Full coverage auto insurance costs $100.30 per month or $1,203 annually on average cost of auto insurance.

 - Where you live impacts the price of your full coverage auto policy.